Faculty of Music, University of Toronto: Facilities

-Edward Johnson Building – Home of the Faculty of Music since 1962, the Edward Johnson Building houses many offices and classrooms, as well as two floors of practice rooms, two large rehearsal rooms, the Faculty of Music Library, the University of Toronto Electronic Music Studio (UTEMS), a theatre for large ensemble performances (MacMillan Theatre) and a smaller recital hall (Walter Hall), and named for the Guelph-born operatic tenor, former board chair of the Royal Conservatory of Music, and General Manager of the Metropolitan Opera (1935-1950), Edward Johnson.
+Edward Johnson Building – Home of the Faculty of Music since 1962, the Edward Johnson Building houses many offices and classrooms, as well as two floors of practice rooms, two large rehearsal rooms, the Faculty of Music Library, the University of Toronto Electronic Music Studio (UTEMS), a theatre for large ensemble performances (MacMillan Theatre) and a smaller recital hall (Walter Hall), and named for the Guelph-born operatic tenor, former board chair of the Royal Conservatory of Music, and General Manager of the Metropolitan Opera (1935–1950), Edward Johnson.

 MacMillan Theatre – This 815-seat hall was designed for the production of operas and large ensemble concerts and named after former dean, Sir Ernest MacMillan.
 World-renowned for its excellent acoustics.

-Walter Hall – Commemorating Arnold Walter, Director of the Faculty from 1952-1968, Walter Hall was designed for chamber concerts and recitals.
+Walter Hall – Commemorating Arnold Walter, director of thefaculty from 1952 to 1968, Walter Hall was designed for chamber concerts and recitals.
 The house seats 490.
 The hall also contains a two-manual tracker-action Casavant organ.

 Library – A part of the University of Toronto Library System, it is the largest music research collection in Canada.
 It contains over 300,000 printed materials, 180,000 recordings in the Sniderman Recordings Archive, 2,500 volumes in the Olnick Rare Book Room, and 3,500 titles in the Performance Collection.

 Electroacoustic Studio – The University of Toronto Electronic Music Studio opened in 1959.
 Originally located in a house on Division Street, it was moved to the Edward Johnson Building in 1963.